jonathondilworth/detailed-plutus-lecture-notes/README.md

 ### BLN: Foreword

-*To any and all IOHK employees: feel free to contibute by adding a foreword via a pull request.*
+*To any and all IOHK employees: feel free to contribute by adding a foreword via a pull request.*

 ### BLN: Formatting